-6. The above example evidences a cooperative counterfeiting network using fake eCommerce storefronts designed to appear to be selling authorized products.
-To be able to offer the counterfeit products at a price substantially below the cost of the original, while still being able to turn a profit after absorbing the costs of manufacturing, advertising and shipping, requires an economy of scale only achievable through a cooperative effort throughout the supply chain.
+6. To be able to offer the counterfeit products at a price substantially below the cost of original, while still being able to turn a profit after absorbing the cost of manufacturing, advertising, and shipping requires an economy of scale only achievable through a cooperative effort throughout the supply chain.
 As Homeland Security's recent report confirms, counterfeiters act in concert through coordinated supply chains and distribution networks to unfairly compete with legitimate brand owners while generating huge profits for the illegal counterfeiting network: